Thanood/monterey-user-manual/introduction/quick_guide_through_the_user_manual.md

-# Quick guide through the User manual
+# Quick guide through this User manual

 Initially this User manual consists of two chapters